ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 Playbook assumes S3 server is installed in `node1` and Hashicorp Vault in `gateway`.

 {{site.data.alerts.note}}
-All vault credentials are stored in Hashicorp Vault
+All Ansible vault credentials (vault.yml) are also stored in Hashicorp Vault
 {{site.data.alerts.end}}

 ## Configuring OS level backup (restic)